 When Is the Best Time for a Name Change?

-Wait till after the honeymoon to change a name.
-Here's why: You'll need a copy of your marriage license as proof for a legal name change -- and most couples don't obtain this document until shortly before the wedding.
+The best time to change your name is after the honeymoon.
+Here's why: You'll need a copy of your marriage license as proof for a legal name change—and most couples don't obtain this document until shortly before the wedding.
 In the majority of cases, that won't allow time enough to change a name on a passport and other essential travel identification.
 Plus, a name change on a plane ticket could incur charges.
 Without a consistent name on all these documents, the bearer could be inconveniently detained.

 To legally change your name, you must notify the appropriate government agencies.
 In some states a Petition for Change of Name must be filed with the county or state Supreme Court, a birth certificate may have to be presented along with the marriage certificate, and a fee paid.
 If the court is satisfied with the petition, it will issue an order that authorizes the petitioner to assume the new name.
 If it is not approved, you may have to supply additional information.
 If you have questions, consult an attorney.

-Start with your Social Security card and driver's license.
+When making a list of the items you need to change, start with your Social Security card and driver's license.
 Once those are changed, they will be useful as identification for changing your name on other important documents.
-Click for a complete checklist of all documents that will need to reflect your name change.

-You will find that almost every record can be changed by mail; some are as simple as a phone call.
-Before you start, commit to keeping a complete record of who you've contacted and their phone, address, and email information to avoid duplication or confusion later on.
+You will find that almost every record can be changed by mail, and some are as simple as a phone call.
+Before you start, commit to keeping a complete record of who you've contacted along with phone, address, and email information to avoid duplication or confusion later on.
 Also, have plenty of extra copies of your marriage license ready to mail.
 To be on the safe side, send all name change notices through the mail registered, return receipt requested.

-Several Web sites offer Federal and state-specific, official name-change packages that one can buy online.
-These kits bundle blank copies of free documents one needs to file with the Court to petition for a name change.
+Several Web sites offer Federal and state-specific, official name-change packages that you can buy online.
+These kits bundle blank copies of free documents you need to file with the court to petition for a name change.
 You pay in advance, then download the information and forms in PDF format or receive the kit by mail.

-Basically, a buyer pays for the convenience of getting necessary legal documents immediately rather than having to spend time gathering them oneself.
-Some kits also contain personal-record change forms, instructions, and a checklist to help a new bride change from her maiden name to a married name.
+You pay for the convenience of getting necessary legal documents immediately rather than having to spend time gathering them yourself.
+Some kits also contain personal-record change forms, instructions, and a checklist to help you change your last name.

 Free Name Change Checklist

-- Note: It takes about 10 days for IRS records to be updated after the Social Security Administration effects your name change.
+- Social Security Administration.
+It takes about 10 days for IRS records to be updated after the Social Security Administration effects your name change.